-A simplified employee pension (SEP) is an employer-sponsored plan under which an employer can make contributions to traditional IRAs for its employees.
-If you make contributions to that IRA (excluding employer contributions you make if you are self-employed), they are treated as contributions to a traditional IRA and may be deductible or nondeductible.
-SEP IRA distributions are reported in the same manner as traditional IRA distributions.
+A simplified employee pension (SEP) plan is an employer-sponsored plan under which an employer can make contributions to a traditional IRA (traditional SEP IRA) or a Roth IRA (Roth SEP IRA) for its employees.
+If you make contributions to a traditional SEP IRA (excluding employer contributions you make if you are self-employed), they are treated as contributions to a traditional IRA and may be deductible or nondeductible.
+Traditional SEP IRA distributions are reported in the same manner as traditional IRA distributions.